gbudiman/skdb/README.md

 ## Limitation
 - Scoped to GA release, currently only 6* heroes
 - No hero portraits yet
-- No hero stats (HP, ATK/MAG, DEF, SPD)
+- Partial hero stats (SPD included since 0.2.0.
+The rest will follow pretty soon)
 - Some skill attributes have not been labeled properly (need to use localization instead of hardcoding)
 - Need better symbols for attributes.
 Any designers out there?
 - No small-screen (mobile-phone) support yet.
 Low priority as of now